-As a business, how you create, structure and define content will define your success in today’s digital eco system.
+As a business, how you create, structure and define content will determine your success in today’s digital eco system.

 Your business is a mini media company publishing on an almost unlimited number of platforms.